Object Oriented development¶

 Extra assignment

-Using refactoring.guru find an design Describe in a design document another pattern that is useful for your project.
+Using refactoring.guru find an design Describe in a design document a pattern that is useful for the weather project

 References¶